blinxjs/blinx-docs/201-counter-app.md

 ---

-Let us get back to counter application now.
+Let us get back to counter application now and make sure you are using latest version of Blinx\(0.9.73 at time of writing this\).
 We will be using 3 providers in this application namely:

 1. bind-ext: To bind events using module configuration.